lichenaut/PlantNerfer/README.md

 > death-rate: #

 A value of 100 would make the plant disappear whenever it tries to progress to the next maturation stage.
-A value of 5 would make the plant disappear 1 in 20 growths.
+A value of 5 would make the plant disappear 1 in 20 growth attempts.

 ### Death Rate Dark